fossomickael/ShareAttraction/README.md

-Rails app generated with [lewagon/rails-templates](https://github.com/lewagon/rails-templates), created by the [Le Wagon coding bootcamp](https://www.lewagon.com) team.
+Share Attraction is an app to create posts and promote them with the help of your community.